-Please note, with a lockdown in place until 1 April 2021 this event may be cancelled or postponed; or its venue may be temporarily closed to the public.
+Please note, with restrictions currently in place this event may be cancelled or postponed; or its venue may be temporarily closed to the public.
 Check with the event organiser or venue for most up-to-date information.

 The Snuts pop by The Empire Music Hall on 26 May for what should be a memorable show in support of their hotly anticipated debut album.
 Anyone lucky enough to have witnessed last year’s sold out show at the city’s Voodoo knows that 2021 could be a remarkable year for this band.

 After a ferocious start to 2020, which saw the band land a top 15 album chart position with their debut Mixtape EP, The Snuts have announced their raucous, hook laden debut album, W.L. – out 19th March on Parlophone Records.